 Once gathered, the psychologist teaches the performers the chosen techniques.
 At the education stage, we also help performers understand how and why these techniques work and employ resources such as diaries, worksheets, and videos to reinforce learning.

 The performers' acquisition of skills comes in a safe environment without the pressure of assessment.
 After the individual achieves competence, we integrate the skill into practice routines.
-Then comes integration where the performer actively employs the learned techniques in competitive or work situations.
+Then comes integration, where the performer actively employs the learned techniques in competitive or work situations.
 In the final step, we evaluate and update the program to ensure its effectiveness.

-For more on this subject, see The Oxford Handbook of Sport & Performance Psychology 3
+For more on this subject, see The Oxford Handbook of Sport & Performance Psychology 3.

 Psychological Skills of Elite Performers

 There are many ways we can examine psychological skills and many ways we can offer for their enhancement.
 Regardless of the domain of work or play, what we are really trying to achieve is a broader means of coping with change.
 We have discussed Resilience at length in a recent article, and indeed, it is resilience and our ability to bounce back from adversity that we seek to develop.
 At work, in sports, business, and careers of all types and in all domains, we are subject to the changing environment.
 Therefore, we must learn to self-regulate regardless of the conditions we face.
 Developing and refining our psychological skill set helps us do just that.
-The following five mental skills are common amongst practitioners working with clients.
+The following five mental skills are common among practitioners working with clients.

 1. Cognitive Restructuring